srerickson/recounting-algs/cfp.md

 - Resources for addressing emerging aspects of information and digital  literacy related to machine learning and artificial intelligence.
 - Projects that reframe core values and practices (such as access and literacy) in light of work from critical algorithm studies.

-Invited workshop participants will present their proposals (in draft or prototype form) and engage in workshop activities to refine and develop them using constructive input from the group.
-Workshopped projects will be shared as an online resource following the workshop.
+Invited workshop attendees will present proposals (in draft or prototype form) and participate in workshop activities to further develop their projects.
+Projects will be shared as an online resource following the workshop.

 ### Submissions

-Submissions should include a project abstract (500-word max) and bio (50 word max) for each presenter.
+Submissions should include a project abstract (500-word max) and bio (50-word max) for each presenter.
 If submitting with co-authors, please limit the group to no more than three presenters.
 Please submit all materials via email <recountingalgs@gmail.com> by January 17, 2020.
 Successful applicants will be notified of acceptance by February 7, 2020.
 Email <recountingalgs@gmail.com> with additional additional questions.

 ### Keynotes